moderntribe/square-one/docs/setup/new-project.md

 [Download a copy of SquareOne](https://github.com/moderntribe/square-one/archive/master.zip) and place it in your project root.

+### Environment Variables

+SquareOne uses .env files for managing secrets.
+You can see an `.env.sample` file in the root.

+1. Copy the `.env.sample` file and name it `.env`
+2. Notice we have various environmental vars that are required.
+Fill them in.

+Notes
+* Never commit a .env file to the repository.
+They are only for storing env secrets and should not be saved to the codebase.
+* Some licensed plugins are required for SquareOne projects (ACF, GravityForms).
+Removing them is possible, but is not covered here.

 #### Version Control Setup

 1. Create a new target repository.